Misa2799/Realtime-chat-application_school-project/README.md

+# This is one of my team project in [Cornerstone International Community College of Canada](https://ciccc.ca/).

-# Midterm Project Instructions: Building an E-Commerce Website
+# Midterm Project Instructions: Building Real-time chat application

 ## Objective